Why pay off your balance in full?

 When you pay off credit cards fast, you’re doing more than just improving your credit score.
 You’re also reducing the debt you’ll accumulate long term.

-The average Canadian owes about $8,500 in consumer debt (all debts sans mortgages).
+The average Canadian owes about $21,013 in consumer debt (all debts not including mortgages).
 For every month that you carry a balance on your credit card, that balance grows because interest is added.
-Depending on the size of your balance, making the minimum monthly payment might mean only paying off part of the interest itself, while leaving the principle to keep accruing more and more interest from month to month.
+Depending on the size of your balance, making only the minimum monthly payment might mean only paying off part of the interest itself, while the principle keeps growing more and more interest from month to month.
+If this cycle continues, your debt could end up ballooning out of control.

 You’ll live a better, less stressful life

 The stress of living with debt is real and often underestimated by borrowers.
-Debt-related stress can lead to higher blood pressure, anxiety, insomnia, and loss of appetite, among other symptoms.
-And people who struggle with debt are more likely to suffer from clinical depression and suicidal ideation.
+Debt-related stress can lead to higher blood pressure, anxiety, insomnia and loss of appetite, among other symptoms.
+And people who struggle with debt are more likely to suffer from clinical depression and suicide ideation.

-You might experience temporary gratification by diverting money from your credit card payments and using it for recreational, non-essential expenditures.
-But short-term pleasure isn’t worth the long-term toll on your mental and physical well being.
-If you’re making only the minimum payment, try to cut down on your monthly expenses by 10% and divert that money to paying above the minimum on your credit card.
-Once you’re in a financial position to pay off your card(s) in full each month, take the next step toward financial health by depositing every month into a savings account.
+While it may be tempting to use money intended for credit card payments on non-essential purchases or entertainment, the temporary satisfaction is often outweighed by the long-term negative impact on your financial, mental and physical health.
+Instead, if you find yourself only making minimum payments, consider reducing your monthly expenses by 10% and use your extra savings to pay off more than the minimum on your credit card.
+This approach can help you make meaningful progress in reducing your debt and improving your overall financial well-being.
+Once you’re in a financial position to pay off your card(s) in full each month, take the next step toward financial health by depositing every month into a high-interest savings account.

 Should you ever make only the minimum payment?

-Despite all the convincing reasons to pay off your balance each month, there are a select few circumstances in which it might make fiscal sense to make only the minimum monthly payments on credit cards:
+Despite all the solid reasons to pay off your balance each month, there are some rare circumstances where it may make fiscal sense to make only the minimum monthly payments on your credit cards:

 You’re not at risk of going over the 30% credit utilization ratio

-If the limits on your credit cards are high enough, carrying a small balance from month to month might not push you over a 30% utilization ratio.
+If the limits on your credit cards are high enough, carrying a small balance from month to month may not push you over a 30% utilization ratio.
 Keep in mind that credit bureaus assess your utilization ratio by looking at your card balance on the day your credit card statement is issued each month.
 Making payments before the statements are issued can keep your utilization low in the eyes of the bureaus.
+Not harming your credit utilization ratio, however, is not in itself a good reason to not pay off your balance each month in full.
+Keep in mind that the major factor used by credit bureaus to calculate credit score is your payment history — it accounts for 35% — so you’ll damage your payment history and thus your score (even if you keep your credit utilization low) by not making full payments.

 Your card has a low interest rate

-Most credit cards with lucrative rewards and cash back also have interest rates in the neighborhood of 20-25%.
-But if you have a more basic credit card with a relatively low interest rate, or if you’re still in the 0% promotional interest rate period for a new card, your balance might not grow significantly from month to month as long as you spend responsibly.
+Most credit cards in Canada also have interest rates in the neighbourhood of 20 to 25%.
+But if you have a credit card with a relatively low interest rate, or if you’re still in the 0% promotional interest rate period for a new card, your balance might not grow significantly from month to month as long as you spend responsibly.

 You need to keep some cash handy for emergencies